 - a pinch of finely ground Himalaya salt or sea salt

 Wash the bell peppers in a bowl of cool water.
-Cut around the stem with a knife and cutting them in half.
-Remove the seeds and the white pith as both are bitter.
-Slice the peppers in thin strips.
-Peel the garlic cloves and cut them in half.
-Pour 90 grams extra virgin olive oil into a heavy-bottomed skillet at medium heat. adding the garlic cloves and peppers.
+Cut around the stem with a knife and then in half.
+Remove the seeds and the white pith from the peppers as both are bitter and slice them in thin, equal-sized ribbons.
+Peel the garlic cloves.
+Drizzle 4 tablespoons of extra virgin olive oil into a heavy-bottomed skillet at medium heat.
+Add the garlic cloves and allow them to sizzle around the edges before adding the sliced peppers.

 Cook the peppers at medium heat for fifteen minutes without stirring.
-Stew the peppers in their own at an even pace for twenty minutes, adjusting the heat and adding some olive oil if necessary.
-When the peppers have cooked down to half their volume, add a splash of vinegar and leave the peppers to cook just five more minutes.
-Turn off the heat and allow the peppers to cool.
-The peperonata can be served immediately, but their flavor will mellow within a few hours.
+Braise the peppers in their own juices at an even pace for twenty minutes, adjusting the heat and adding some olive oil if necessary.
+Once the peppers have cooked down to half their original volume, add a splash of vinegar and leave them to cook just five more minutes.
+Turn off the heat and allow the dish to cool.
+Meanwhile, pick the leaves of fresh oregano and stir them through the peppers.

 Ingredients for pan-grilled cherry tomatoes